llendway/linear_regression_uofm/linear_regression.md

 ## Linear regression with one categorical (factor) variable

 Now, let's examine a model that uses a categorical (factor) explanatory variable.
-We try just putting it in the model:

 ```r